ISTANBUL BLOG: The Man With the Golden Swab. UK’s spymaster visits palace after Erdogan family implosion

 Perhaps there is a newspaper in the UK which we could ask to check on the unflinching, intrepid Moore.
 Is he sticking by the quarantine rules having travelled back from a country no longer on London’s safe travel corridor list?
 Even Northern Cyprus and Russian officials have let it be known that they are fully aware how dodgy taking a trip to Turkey is right now.
 Wake up Fleet Street!

-Moore’s visit, as it happened, came three days after the “family implosion” at the palace that saw finance minister Berat Albayrak—who’s married to Erdogan’s eldest daughter—post an emotional, shock resignation on Instagram after papa president fired the central bank governor.
+Moore’s visit, as it happened, came three days after the “family implosion” at the palace that saw finance minister Berat Albayrak—who’s married to Erdogan’s elder daughter—post an emotional, shock resignation on Instagram after papa president fired the central bank governor.

 Did Moore really not at least bump into Erdogan in the corridors of the palace?
 He’s fortunate that a denial would be plausible.
 It’s a big place.
 The main building alone has more than 1,000 rooms.